EttusResearch/uhd/host/docs/usrp2.rst

 To boot into the safe image, hold-down the safe-mode button while power-cycling the device.
 Continue to hold-down the button until the front-panel LEDs blink and remain solid.

-When in safe-mode, the USRP-N device will always have the IP address 192.168.10.2
+When in safe-mode, the USRP-N device will always have the IP address **192.168.10.2**.

 ------------------------------------------------------------------------
 Setup networking
 ------------------------------------------------------------------------
-The USRP2 only supports gigabit ethernet, and will not work with a 10/100 Mbps interface.
+The USRP2 only supports Gigabit Ethernet and will not work with a 10/100 Mbps interface.
-However, a 10/100 Mbps interface can be connected indirectly to a USRP2 through a gigabit ethernet switch.
+However, a 10/100 Mbps interface can be connected indirectly to a USRP2 through a Gigabit Ethernet switch.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setup the host interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The USRP2 communicates at the IP/UDP layer over the gigabit ethernet.
-The default IP address of the USRP2 is **192.168.10.2** You will need to configure the host's ethernet interface with a static IP address to enable communication.
+The default IP address of the USRP2 is **192.168.10.2** You will need to configure the host's Ethernet interface with a static IP address to enable communication.
 An address of **192.168.10.1** and a subnet mask of **255.255.255.0** is recommended.